cxli233/Online_R_learning/README.md

 # Getting started
 1) Clone the repository to your machine by downloading the zip file
 2) Unzip (and move the “Online_R_learning-master” folder to whichever folder you like on your machine).
-3) Open RStudio and create a new project: File - New Project.
-Select *Existing Directory*.
+3) Open RStudio
-4) Set the folder directly containing "R_codes", "data" and "answer_keys" subfolders as the working directory.
-_Important!
-If you don't set the right folder, R will have trouble loading the data files._
-5) Open .Rmd files under the R_codes folder: File - Open File.
+4) Open .Rmd files under the R_codes folder
-6) Under the Knit or Preview drop down menu, select *Project Directory*.
-_Important!
-This way R can load the data files._
+5) Enjoy!